privkeyio/libnostr-c/README.md

 - Fallback to secp256k1 for basic operations

 ## License
-The software in this repository is licensed under the GNU LGPL version 2.1 (or any later version).
+The software in this repository is licensed under MIT.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 This project is powered by [noscrypt](https://github.com/VnUgE/noscrypt) for high-performance cryptographic operations and NIP-44 encryption.